 They drive to the campus, take a walk around.
 Nobody pays much attention, they’re college age, dressed differently enough not be twins, both wear different sunglasses, Katja has a ponytail, Katya has her hair parted on the left, partly covers the right side of her face.
 Katja wears platforms, Katya sneakers.

 Professor Sanford doesn't wear platforms or sneakers, he teaches philosophy, an adjunct, which means lots of work and not much pay.
-His classes are popular, he allows lots of room for debate and is considered an easy A, or at least a solid B. A couple of simple papers, essay tests that leave him able to subjectively grade and no heavy stuff like Heidegger, who nobody understands anyway.
+His classes are popular, he allows lots of room for debate and is considered an easy A, or at least a solid B. A couple of simple papers, essay tests that leave him able to subjectively grade and no heavy stuff like Heidegger, who nobody understands anyway, not even Heidegger.

 Katya, “Whoever wants him dead, it isn’t for a bad grade.
 The only way to get a C is to never show up and write three sentence essays.”

 “Here ees class, ees almost feenish, we will see him.”